 This song is about the high and low points of Taylor's life.
 He was only 20 when he wrote it in 1968, but was battling depression and drug addiction.

 This was the song that took Taylor from little-known troubadour to star of the '70s singer-songwriter movement.
 His first label deal was with Apple Records, the label owned by The Beatles.
-He recorded that album in London in the same studio where The Beatles were recording The White Album
+He recorded his self-titled debut album for Apple in London in the same studio where The Beatles were recording The White Album

 " and "Something In The Way She Moves

 ," it sold poorly due to a combination of Taylor's heroin addiction (he had to seek treatment and couldn't promote the album) and Apple's implosion as the label fell apart.

 Taylor was dropped from Apple and picked up by Warner Bros.
 Records, where he released his second album, Sweet Baby James

 " was issued as the first single but failed to chart.
 Taylor, however, was on the road promoting the album, and when "Fire and Rain" was released as the second single, it took off.

 The stark lyrics about Taylor's depression stand out on Sweet Baby James, which contains mostly lighter, uplifting songs.
 Taylor was surprised that such a deeply personal song would appeal to listeners, as he didn't think people were interested in his life.